 If you are concerned about VOCs in your home, you might have read about AFM Safecoat Safe Seal or Safecoat Primer.
-The company, AFM Safecoat, has a range of products that promise to seal in or reduce escaping VOCs coming from new paint, new furniture, cabinetry, etc.
+The company has a range of VOC sealant products that promise to reduce potentially toxic chemicals coming out of new paint, new furniture, cabinetry, etc.

 Is There a VOC Sealant That Works?